What is the purpose of the Coalition?

 The Coalition is a nonprofit citizens group that leverages public funds for new state and local parks, wildlife habitat and farmland preservation.
 In 1989, the Coalition persuaded the state legislature to create the Washington Wildlife and Recreation Program (WWRP).
 Since then, the Coalition has served as the program's watchdog and worked to secure legislative funding for WWRP projects.
 Because of the work of the Coalition, children can play in parks and ball fields, hunters, anglers and hikers have access to our great outdoors, and more habitat for salmon and wildlife is safe for future generations.

 What has the Coalition accomplished?

-The Coalition has successfully advocated for nearly $1 billion in state funds for WWRP projects.
-This money leveraged an additional $440 million in local matching funds.
-The WWRP has funded more than 1,000 projects, encompassing over 350,000 acres of parks, ball fields and wildlife habitat across the state.
+The Coalition has successfully advocated for over $1.1 billion in state, local and private dollars for the outdoors.
+The WWRP has funded more than 1,100 parks, trails, wildlife habitat and working farm project.
 This means more soccer fields for our children, more state parks for our families, better habitat for fish and wildlife and an improved quality of life for our state's citizens.

 Why is the Coalition effective?

 The Coalition is a diverse group of more than 280 businesses and community organizations.
 Individuals representing a variety of interests including hunters, anglers, hikers, environmentalists, timber companies and realtors, as well as elected officials make up one of the most committed and effective boards of directors in the state.